software-tools-books/js4ds/_en/data.md

 permalink: "/en/data/"
 title: "Providing Data"
 questions:
-- "FIXME"
+- "What formats are commonly used for small scientific datasets?"
+- "What are some of the strengths and weaknesses of those formats?"
+- "How can I parse CSV data?"
+- "How should I select a subset of data for testing purposes?"
 keypoints:
-- "FIXME"
+- "Small tabular datasets are commonly stored as Comma-Separated Values (CSV)."
+- "CSV can only represent regular data, and CSV files usually don't include units."
+- "Nested data is commonly stored using JavaScript Object Notation (JSON)."
+- "JSON representations of tabular data often include redundant (and therefore possibly inconsistent) specification of column names."
+- "PapaParse is a robust CSV parsing library that produces JSON output."
 ---

 There's not much point creating interactive web pages if they don't have something to interact with.
 To provide that,
-we need two things:
-something to store data,
-and something to serve it.
+we need something to store data and something to serve it.
-We could build one program to do both, but experience teaches that it's better to create two, as each will then be easier to understand, test, and maintain.
+We could build one program to do both, but experience teaches that it's better to create one for each so that they are easier to understand, test, and maintain.
 After tossing a coin,
 we decide to start with the data store;
 the [next lesson](../server/) will look at how to build a server.